pandening/MemKit/README.md

 ```
 1. 2016/9/7 set up the project.(too much bugs....)
 2. 2016/9/8 fix many bugs,include the timer.now the memkit can work~
+3. 2016/9/9 build up the memkit cluster version,parallel LTS with this project~
 ```

 No.6 Developer